-Aileen Dillane is an ethnomusicologist, music professor, and musician at the Irish World Academy, University of Limerick, Ireland.
+Aileen Dillane is an ethnomusicologist, music professor, and musician at the Irish World Academy of Music and Dance, University of Limerick, Ireland.

 Professor Dillane received her doctorate in ethnomusicology from the University of Chicago, where she was a Century Fellow and Fulbright Scholar.
 She is Course Director of the MA in Irish Music Studies at the University of Limerick, where she teaches Irish music studies, ethnomusicology, and popular music studies.